 "When it comes to end-of-life planning and their estate, I believe most people don't even think about their digital footprint.
 But they should,” Bajarin says.
 “Many of us have created an incredible legacy of content over the years.”
 So, if you already have a lawyer, talk about assigning a trustee for this content.

 Don't think of the effort as merely closing accounts.
 In your will, you also can bequeath content that you own, such as downloaded movies or music that you have licensed.

 In part because of the coronavirus pandemic, former Google executives Steiber and Daniel Sieberg have teamed up to tackle the problem of end-of-life digital asset preparation.

 Along with writing a book published last year titled Digital Legacy: Take Control of Your Digital Afterlife, they've launched a service called GoodTrust with several other tech veterans.
 The company securely stores and manages your digital depository of documents, social media accounts, websites and your will, delivering them to specific people you cite before or after you die.

 "We've been living in a connected world for about 25 years, and so many of us have amassed a lot of online content,” Steiber says.
 “COVID-19 has made it abundantly clear that we are never prepared for death, and managing the digital presence of a loved one should be top of mind … for both pragmatic and emotional reasons."

-A free option lets you save three websites and store three key documents; write one last goodbye email, create an unofficial social media will (similar to a free spreadsheet that the British-based Digital Legacy Association has available on its website), and consult an expert for advice, Steiber and Sieberg said in a phone interview.
+A free option lets you save three websites and store three key documents, write one last goodbye email, create an unofficial social media will (similar to a free spreadsheet that the British-based Digital Legacy Association has available on its website), and consult an expert for advice, Steiber and Sieberg said during a phone interview.